rgehrsitz/Pulsar/docs/Testing-Guide.md

 ### AOT Compilation Tests

 These tests verify that the generated C# code can be compiled with AOT (Ahead-of-Time) compilation, which is essential for running in environments where Just-In-Time (JIT) compilation is not available.
+The templates in Pulsar.Compiler/Config/Templates are designed to be fully AOT-compatible.

 Key aspects tested:
-- No use of reflection in the generated code
+- No use of reflection in the generated code or templates
-- Compatibility with trimming
+- Full compatibility with trimming
 - Support for PublishTrimmed and PublishReadyToRun
+- Proper use of JSON serialization contexts
+- Elimination of dynamic code generation

 ### Runtime Execution Tests